 When oil and gas fields are being developed, large quantities of data are generated by the drilling rigs and offshore platforms.
 Tens of thousands of sensors monitor and record all conditions on the rig, and thousands of additional sensors can be located downhole on the drill string, producing terabyte data sets.
 Distributed compute nodes can unify all of these sensor systems, perform advanced real-time analytics on the data, and relay the appropriate subset of the data over the field network to headquarters.
 Reliably collecting, storing and transporting this data is essential, as the future performance of a well can be greatly influenced by the data collected and the decisions made as it is being drilled.

-A subset of the data collected (wellhead pressure, for example) is safety critical, and must be continuously analyzed for anomalies in real-time to insure the safety of the drilling operations.
+A subset of the data collected (wellhead pressure, for example) is safety critical, and must be continuously analysed for anomalies in real-time to insure the safety of the drilling operations.
 Because of the critical latency requirements of these operations, they are not practical for the Cloud, and distributed computing techniques are valuable to achieve the necessary performance.

 Production